Shield-maiden: Brynhildr Buðladóttir and Guðrún Gjúkadóttir

+Guðrún shares a similar concern about family ties, but typically does not act on it immediately.
+She is more inclined to incite her male relatives to action than take up arms herself.
+Guðrún is no shield-maiden, and Brynhildr mocks her for this, saying, "Only ask what is best for you to know.
+That is suitable for noble women.
+And it is easy to be satisfied while everything happens according to your desires."
+In her later marriages, however, she is willing to kill her children, burn down a hall, and send her other sons to avenge the murder of her daughter, Svanhildr.
+In the world of the sagas, women can be both honorable and remorseless, much like the male heroes.

 Historical existence

-The historical existence of shield-maidens has been debated.
-The most recent scholarship, including that of archaeologist Neil Price, argues that they existed.
+Much of the study of shield-maidens focuses on them as a literary phenomenon.
+However, literary shield-maidens have long been seen by some as evidence of historical female warriors in the Viking Age.
+In the early 1900s a female weapon grave was found in Nordre Kjølen and labeled a shield-maiden.
+Shield-maidens however were not studied in depth until textual scholars began to examine the issue.
+Præstgaard Andersen, Jesch and Jochens all began to examine the textual sources.
+Neil Price, argues that they existed.
 Some scholars, such as professor Judith Jesch, have cited a lack of evidence for trained or regular female warriors.

 Archaeology

 Graves of female settlers containing weapons have been uncovered, but scholars do not agree how these should be interpreted.
-Norse immigrant graves in England and chemical analysis of the remains suggested a somewhat equal distribution of men and women, suggesting husbands took wives, while some of the women were under the burial.
-In a tie-in special to the TV series Vikings, Neil Price showed that a 10th-century Birka-burial excavated in the 1870s containing many weapons and the bones of two horses turned out to be the grave of a woman upon bone analysis by Anna Kjellström.
-In 2017, DNA analysis confirmed that the person was female, the so-called Birka female Viking warrior.
+Graves in England and chemical analysis of the remains from the period of Viking activity in the British Isles suggested a somewhat equal distribution of men and women, suggesting husbands took wives, while some of the women were under the burial.

+In a tie-in special to the TV series Vikings, Neil Price showed that a 10th-century Birka grave Bj 581, excavated in the 1870s in Birka and containing many weapons and the bones of two horses, turned out to be the grave of a woman upon bone analysis by Anna Kjellström.
+In 2017, DNA analysis confirmed that the person was female, the so-called "Birka female Viking warrior".